Myth, History & Cultural MemoryPoetry

 Pay no attention to this.

-Footnote: King Leopold II of Belgium enslaved the Congo in the late 1800s, killing millions.
-Today, cobalt mining for smartphones and electric cars repeats cycles of exploitation.
+Footnote: King Leopold II of Belgium controlled the Congo Free State in the late 1800s, during a period marked by forced labour and mass suffering.
+Today, cobalt mining raises questions about labour conditions and global supply chains.

 Leave a Reply